AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Gets cited: "Companies that implemented AI search optimization in 2025 saw a 527% increase in referral traffic from AI platforms, with conversion rates averaging 14.2% compared to 2.8% from traditional organic search."

-3. Structure Content for Extraction
+3. Structure content for extraction

 AI models extract information more easily from well-structured content.
 This means:

 - Tables and comparison matrices — Structured data is easier to extract than prose.
+Tables boost extractability by up to 400% (Growth Marshal, 50K articles).

 - Bulleted lists with bold lead-ins — Each bullet should be a self-contained, quotable claim.